karimrebai/training/spark/spark-definitive-guide/notes.md

 The number of files or data written is dependent on the number of partitions the DataFrame has at the time you write out the data.

-- Partitioning
-  Partitioning is a tool that allows you to control what data is stored (and where) as you write it.
+- Partitioning is a tool that allows you to control what data is stored (and where) as you write it.
 When you write a file to a partitioned directory (or table), you basically encode a column as a folder.
 What this allows you to do is skip lots